surgura/morphology_representation/readme.md

 ## Reproducing
 The following steps (approximately) reproduce the data used in the paper.

-In all scripts the `parallelism` parameter is proportionate to the number of CPU cores used.
+In all scripts the `parallelism` parameter is proportional to the number of CPU cores used.

 ### 0. Set up the project
 Clone the project: